GiPHouse/Website/README.md

 - `DJANGO_SECRET_KEY`: The [`SECRET_KEY`](https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-SECRET_KEY) for Django.
 - `DOCKER_USERNAME`: The username used to login to Docker Hub.
 - `DOCKER_PASSWORD`: The password used to login to Docker Hub.
+- `GITHUB_APP_ID`: The App ID of the registered GitHub App installed in the GiPHouse organization.
+- `GITHUB_APP_PRIVATE_KEY`: The private RSA key ([PEM formatted](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail)) of the registered GitHub App installed in the GiPHouse organization.
+- `GITHUB_APP_INSTALLATION_ID`: The Installation ID of the registered GitHub App installed in the GiPHouse organization.
+- `GITHUB_ORGANIZATION_NAME`: The name of the organization the registered GitHub App is installed in.
-- `GITHUB_CLIENT_ID`: The GiPHouse organization GitHub OAuth App client ID.
+- `GITHUB_CLIENT_ID`: The GiPHouse organization GitHub (OAuth) App client ID.
-- `GITHUB_CLIENT_SECRET`: The GiPHouse organization GitHub OAuth App client secret key.
+- `GITHUB_CLIENT_SECRET`: The GiPHouse organization GitHub (OAuth) App client secret key.
 - `GITHUB_SUPERUSER_ID`: The Github ID of the initial superuser.
 - `POSTGRES_NAME`: The name of the Postgres database.
 - `POSTGRES_USER`: The username that is used to interact with the Postgres database.